trezor/trezor-firmware/core/embed/bootloader_ci/README.md

 This bootloader always runs into bootloader mode, waits for firmware to be uploaded, then runs the firmware.

-Upon each firmware upgrade, storage is erased.
+Storage is not erased.
+If you wish to erase storage, do it inside your test.

 All user interaction is removed (no clicking or confirmations required) so that it can be used in an automated way for tests.